 Pull the switch up and out of the column just far enough to have access to the lock cylinder and/or the key warning buzzer switch #13.
-Proceed to Description #3.

-Removing Lock Cylinder - Description #3
+Removing Lock Cylinder - Instruction Pic #1

 When removing the lock cylinder from the column, most shop manuals recommend inserting the ignition key and turning the lock cylinder to the "Run" position.
 However, the lock cylinder can also be removed without the ignition key being inserted.